 I sailed from Southampton, England with Celebrity Cruises on their Solstice-class ship, Silhouette.
 Celebrity operates in the premium market and their cruises are priced accordingly.

 Launched in 2011, Celebrity Silhouette is one of the fleet’s large ships, accommodating 2,886 passengers.
 This is not a budget trip by any means, but a touch of affordable luxury travel.

-To help you plan your own Baltic capitals cruise, here are some general tips and a comprehensive review of my experience as a solo traveller on Celebrity Silhouette in May 2019.
-As you will be in each port for a limited time, I have also included mini-port guides to allow you to make the most of your time on-shore.
-Where it will be useful to you, click on the relevant links to access in-depth guides for each port.
+To help you plan your experience, here are some essential tips, port guides and a Baltic cruise review of my experience on Celebrity Silhouette in May 2019.
+As you will be in each port for a limited time, I have also included Baltic cruise port guides to allow you to make the most of your time onshore.

 All of the big players – Celebrity, Costa, Cunard, Disney, Fred Olsen, Holland America, MSC, Norwegian, P&O, Princess, Royal Caribbean – offer Baltic Sea cruises.
 Smaller, high-end lines, such as Crystal and Regent Seven Seas, also sail there.